noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 Ros Collins, the 95 year old mother of her son, Dan, has found herself as his only lifeline after he was hospitalised just seven days before his birthday.
 Dan was left with significant brain injury, which reduced his short term memory capacity substantially.

-While Dan's injury was before his 65th birthday, the age which separates NDIS and aged care support, legislation says that he is not eligible to NDIS benefits since he was not receiving them prior to hitting that cutoff and therefore must settle for an inadequate aged care package..
+While Dan's injury was before his 65th birthday, the age which separates NDIS and aged care support, legislation says that he is not eligible to NDIS benefits since he was not receiving them prior to hitting that cutoff and therefore must settle for an inadequate aged care package.
 This has forced Dan, described by Collins as ambitious and lively, to likely live out the rest of his days in "God's waiting room." https://www.smh.com.au/national/i-m-a-95-year-old-carer-for-my-son-i-fear-i-ll-die-before-he-gets-help-20250219-p5ldf6.html https://hellocare.com.au/95-year-old-carer-slams-ndis-age-cut-off-rules-in-plea-for-her-disabled-son/

-Not even those with lifelong, or even degenerative conditions have been put under the iron recently.
+Even those with lifelong, or even degenerative conditions have been put under the iron recently.

-Under new reforms that came into effect in October last year many changes to the support-needs assessment tool, intended to determine the severity of disability and extent of care they required, have caused significant distress among disabled individuals and caregivers alike.
+Under new reforms that came into effect in October last year many changes to the "support-needs assessment tool", intended to determine the severity of individuals disability and extent of care they required, have caused significant distress among disabled individuals and caregivers alike.

-one woman received a request in the mail from the National Disability Insurance Scheme (NDIA) which asked her to prove that she was still eligible for support she was receiving for her chronic and lifelong illnesses within 28 days, or risk having her supposedly "lifelong" plan revoked.
+one woman received a request in the mail from the National Disability Insurance Scheme (NDIA) which asked her to prove that she was still eligible for support she was receiving for her chronic and permanent illnesses within 28 days, or risk having her supposedly "lifelong" plan revoked.

 Despite the urgency and pressure the NDIA was willing to put her under, they seemed much less willing to reveal exactly what information they required, saying "They would not give me a definite answer."

-The guardian details that one man was put under review, not because there was doubt regarding the degree of their disability, but simply because they did not have a digital copy of his ID. https://www.theguardian.com/australia-news/2025/jan/27/comedy-of-errors-ndis-reform-leaves-disabled-australians-fearing-what-comes-next
+The guardian details that one man was put under review, not because there was doubt regarding the degree of their disability, but simply because the NDIA did not have a digital copy of his ID. https://www.theguardian.com/australia-news/2025/jan/27/comedy-of-errors-ndis-reform-leaves-disabled-australians-fearing-what-comes-next

+*what does this actually mean though*

 ### Despite this... (disability royal commission response)
 A major source of evidence and general information regarding the poor treatment of society's vulnerable is the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.

 A royal commission is an independent investigation into an issue relating to the Commonwealth's responsibilities.
 The investigating party is given sufficient power to scrutinise all facets of an issue and parties involved in order to determine  who is responsible, how and why they did it, and what can be done.

-The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability received nearly 8000 submissions, and shed light on numerous despicable cases of - as the name suggests - Violence, Abuse, Neglect and Exploitation.
+The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability received nearly 8000 submissions of evidence, and shed light on numerous despicable cases of - as the name suggests - Violence, Abuse, Neglect and Exploitation.

 an ABC news article on the report details,